hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Additionally, you'll also need to enable the GCP DA Canton DevNet VPN.
 If you can view this documentation, you already enabled the VPN successfully.

-To run a participant node, download Canton research: |canton_research_download_link|.
+To run a participant node, download Canton enterprise: |canton_download_link|.
 If you do not have access, please reach out to Digital Asset.
-Canton research is an in-development version of Canton that will eventually turn into a new Canton release.

 Please now extract Canton:

 .. parsed-literal::

-   tar xzvf canton-research-|canton_version|.tar.gz
+   tar xzvf canton-enterprise-|canton_version|.tar.gz

 To obtain the Canton Network node binary (required to run the validator app),